xpple/SeedMapper/README.md

 Locates a given feature, biome or loot item closest to the player.
 Depending on the rarity of the biome or loot item, this process can take at most 30 seconds.

+### Highlight
+Usage: `/seedmapper:highlight block <block> <version>`

+Highlights a given block in a 10 chunk radius.
+This highlight uses the seed to determine the locations of these blocks, which means very few locations may not be valid (especially around caves).

 ## Installation
 1. Install the [Fabric Loader](https://fabricmc.net/use/)
 1. Download the [Fabric API](https://minecraft.curseforge.com/projects/fabric/) and move it to your mods folder